bengrunfeld/study-notes/cheesemaking/cheese_science.md

 Some bad bacteria are not inhibited by the addition of 2-5% salt that is normal for cheeses.

 Chief among these bacteria are the `coliforms`, a large family of bacteria, some of which are responsive for `early blowing` in cheese.

+##### The Effect Of Calcium

+Much of the cheese's final texture is due to minerals, especially calcium (mostly calcium phosphate).
+Low calcium content equals crumbly, and high calcium equals pliable - e.g. feta vs cheddar.
+Calcium is the "glue" that holds the protein matrix together.
+As calcium leaves the curd, the protein networks collapse, creating a fractured texture.

+So what causes the curd to lose or retain calcium?
+Acid!
+As the pH of the curd decreases, the calcium will because more soluble and leave the curd along with the whey.
+If the acid level drops too low, too much calcium is lost.

+This loss can occur in the vat or during aging.